dannycarrera/drizzle-react/README.md

 };
 ```

-#### `useCacheCall`
+#### `useCacheCall & useCacheCallMulti`

-This is the hooks version of `drizzle`'s `cacheCall`.
-It has two modes, a single call mode for simple 1 to 1 mappings to contract methods, and a multi call mode for calling multiple contract methods in loops and/or conditionals.
+These are the hooks version of `drizzle`'s `cacheCall`.
+There are two methods, a single call method for simple 1 to 1 mappings to contract methods, and a multi call mode for calling multiple contract methods in loops and/or conditionals.
 Note that this multi call mode is required because hooks depend on execution index so they can't be called from dynamic loops or conditionals.
 [More info here](https://reactjs.org/docs/hooks-rules.html).

-##### Single Call Signature:
+##### `useCacheCall`:

 - `contractName` - _The name of the contract in your `drizzle` config._
 - `methodName` - _The name of the method in the contract's ABI._